CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Network, Key Variables, and Linear-Quadratic Regulators

-When $\bm{C} \neq \bm{I}_n$, finding an optimal stabilizing feedback gain $\bm{K}$ is more complex and it requires to iteratively solve one or more algebraic Riccati equations.
-In this paper, we use the algorithms developed by Ilka and Murgovski \cite{ilka2022novel}.
-The procedure we followed for the LQR design in the case of output feedback can be summarized as follows, with the conditions for stabilizability detailed in \cite[Theorem 1]{ilka2022novel}: \begin{enumerate} \item{verify that the pair ($\bm{A}, \bm{B}$) is stabilizable (e.g., through the PBH test);} \item{verify that the pair ($\bm{A}, \bm{C}$) is detectable (e.g., through the PBH test);} \item{verify that the weight matrices in the performance functional (\ref{eq:performanceFunctional}) satisfy
+where $\bm{K} \in \mathbb{R}^{1 \times l}$ is the controller gain.
+When $\bm{C} \neq \bm{I}_n$, finding an optimal stabilizing feedback gain $\bm{K}$ is more complex and requires the solution of a set of two coupled equations; one modified Riccati equation and one modified Lyapunov equation \cite{nersesov2004optimal}.
+Here, we use the algorithms developed by Ilka and Murgovski \cite{ilka2022novel} to solve the static output feedback control problem.
+The procedure is similar to the LQR design and can be summarized as follows with the conditions for stabilizability detailed in \cite[Theorem 1]{ilka2022novel}. \begin{enumerate} \item{Verify that the pair ($\bm{A}, \bm{B}$) is stabilizable (e.g., via the PBH test).} \item{Verify that the pair ($\bm{A}, \bm{C}$) is detectable (e.g., via the PBH test).} \item{Verify that the weighting matrices in the performance functional (\ref{eq:performanceFunctional}) satisfy